-- Frame the structure of the paper precisely.
-[L2] - Improve his command over English by using standard phrases.
+• Improve his command over English by using standard phrases.
 [L3]

-- Avoid repetition and mistakes in the paper and increase its readability.
-[L3] - Organize the paper logically towards a proper conclusion.
+- Organize the paper logically towards a proper conclusion.
 [L4] - Decide on the content to be included in various parts of the paper.
 [L5] - Identify whether to use personal or impersonal style in the paper.
-[L5] - Express the content in a clear and concise way.
-[L6] - Attract the attention of the reader by providing a suitable title and an appropriate abstract.
+[L5] - Attract the attention of the reader by providing a suitable title and an appropriate abstract.
 [L6]